obeidi/poc_rcpPlugin_bndtools/README.md

  11. add a "app" and "workspace" Folder in the RCP Application in the Folder "/rcpPlugin2".
  12. add BND-Nature to the RCP-Project that you build in "/rcpPlugin2"
     ![rcp-bnd-nature](pic/rcp-bnd-nature.png "rcp-bnd-nature")
-    add the follow code in you bnd.bnd:
+    add the follow code in your bnd.bnd:
     ![bnd-BND](pic/bnd-bnd.png "bnd-BND")
 	[bnd.bn](./rcpPlugin2/bnd.bnd "bnd.bnd")
  13. go in the Shell to the root and build with gradle, "gradle build".